CarloManenti/neuRoDev/docs/3-Analysis_Tools.md

 <p class="caption">(\#fig:ch3-fig4)Gene set eTrace in corticogenesis.</p>
 </div>

-Moreover, any kind of score can be visualized with eTrace.
+Additionally, any kind of score can be visualized with eTrace.
 For simplicity, we have already computed preferential expression of Gene Ontology Biological Processes (BP), Molecular Functions (MF), and Cellular Components (CC), which can be downloaded here.
 Each object is a list containing preferential expression scores in one of the three reference networks in the three ontologies (BP, MF, CC).
 Each element of each list contains the activity (`activity`) derived from Gene Set Variation Analysis (one value per gene set in each cluster) and the preferential expression scores (`preferential`; one value per gene set in each subclass).